Affenpinscher – The Monkey-Faced Terrier

 Distinctive Features

 But let’s be real, it’s all about that face.
-With their pushed-in noses, big round eyes, and that scruffy beard, they look like they’re permanently pulling a funny face.
+With their pushed-in noses, big round eyes, and scruffy beard, they look like they’re permanently pulling a funny face.
 It’s that unique mug that earned them the nickname “monkey dog” (or “affen” in German).

 4. Temperament and Personality